-The Investment Policy allows the Investment Manager to choose investments within these asset classes, such as ISAs, ETFs, and mutual funds, primarily those sponsored by Franklin Templeton and its affiliates, including those in the Brandywine, Clarion Partners, ClearBridge Investments, Franklin, Franklin Mutual Advisers, Franklin Templeton, K2 Advisors, Martin Currie, Putnam, Royce Investment Partners and Templeton fund families.
+The Investment Policy allows the Investment Manager to choose investments within these asset classes.
+Although the Investment Policy allows the Investment Manager to select any ISAs, ETFs, and mutual funds, it is expected that the chosen ISAs, ETFs and mutual funds will predominantly be ISAs, ETFs and mutual funds sponsored or managed by Franklin Templeton and its affiliates, including mutual funds and ETFs in the Brandywine, Clarion Partners, ClearBridge Investment, Franklin, Franklin Mutual Advisers, Franklin Templeton, K2 Advisors, Martin Currie, Putnam, Royce Investment Partners and Templeton fund families.
 The Investment Manager can add or remove investments or change the percentage allocated to a specific investment within an asset class.
 The asset allocation and investment choices are reviewed and adjusted regularly according to the Investment Policy.